GfSE/SpecIF/documentation/05_SpecIF_Web_API.md

 A `POST` request shall always create a new element.
 If an element with a specified ID already exists, the API has to change the ID and return it in the result body data as first revsion (no `replaces` entries).

-To create a new revsion of an existing element a `PUT` request shall be used.
+To create a new revision of an existing element a `PUT` request shall be used.
-The data send as body parameter in a PUT request shall have the same `id` as the still existant element.
+The data send as body parameter in a PUT request shall have the same `id` as the still existnt element.

 We have to differentiate the following cases:
 * If the `id`, `revision` and `replaces` value is identical to an existing element, the API has to calculate a new revision identifier and add the data as new revision to the still existing element.